ajktown/docs/fe/sign-out.md

       fe <- fe: Close the Backdrop
       user <- fe: User Knows that they must sign in end break
-      fe <- api: Let FE know they are signed in.
-Also attach the refreshed ASAT as HttpOnly Cookie deactivate api
+      fe <- api: Let FE know they are signed in. deactivate api
-    fe -> fe: Redirects to the main application page, if needed fe -> fe: Close the Backdrop
+    fe -> fe: Redirects to the main application page, if end user is on sign-in related pages. fe -> fe: Close the Backdrop
     user <- fe: User knows that their session is still valid deactivate fe